One-child policy: Adoption and abandonment

 The one-child policy prompted the growth of orphanages in the 1980s.
 For parents who had "unauthorized" births, or who wanted a son but had a daughter, giving up their child for adoption was a strategy to avoid penalties under one-child restrictions.
+Many orphanages witnessed an influx of baby girls, as families would abandon them in favor of having a male child.
 Many families also kept their illegal children hidden so that they would not be punished by the government.
 In fact, "out adoption" was not uncommon in China even before birth planning.
 In the 1980s, adoptions of daughters accounted for slightly above half of the so-called "missing girls", as out-adopted daughters often went unreported in censuses and surveys, while adoptive parents were not penalized for violating the birth quota.
 However, in 1991, a central decree attempted to close off this loophole by raising penalties and levying them on any household that had an "unauthorized" child, including those which had adopted children.
 This closing of the adoption loophole resulted in the abandonment of some two million Chinese children, most of whom were daughters; many of these children ended up in orphanages, with approximately 120,000 of them being adopted by parents from abroad.

 The peak wave of abandonment occurred in the 1990s, with a smaller wave after 2000.
 Around the same time, poor care and high mortality rates in some state orphanages generated intense international pressure for reform.

 After 2005, the number of international adoptions declined, due both to falling birth rates and the related increase in demand for adoptions by Chinese parents themselves.
 In an interview with National Public Radio on 30 October 2015, Adam Pertman, president and CEO of the National Center on Adoption and Permanency, indicated that "the infant girls of yesteryear have not been available, if you will, for five, seven years.
 China has been ... trying to keep the girls within the country ...
 And the consequence is that, today, rather than those young girls who used to be available – primarily girls – today, it's older children, children with special needs, children in sibling groups.
 It's very, very different."